ADD CONDITION

 Contraindications

-• If cough persists for more than one week, recurs, or is accompanied by fever, rash, or persistent headache, as these may indicate a serious condition.
+• If cough persists for more than one week, recurs, or is accompanied by fever, rash, or persistent headache, as these may indicate a serious underlying condition.

 • If sore mouth symptoms do not improve within 7 days.